pybind/pybind11/.github/CONTRIBUTING.md

 * You can use `virtualenv` (from PyPI) instead of `venv` (which is Python 3 only).
-* You can select any name for your environment folder.
+* You can select any name for your environment folder; if it contains "env" it will be ignored by git.
-* If you use a different shell, there are other activate scripts.
 * If you don’t have CMake 3.14+, just add “cmake” to the pip install command.
 * You can use `-DPYBIND11_FINDPYTHON=ON` instead of setting the `PYTHON_EXECUTABLE` - the new search algorithm can find virtual environments,